This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Air plants are perennials, so they live through many growing seasons but how many years exactly?
 This article elaborates on this topic, and I have some tips to increase life expectancy so that your Air Plant lives longer.

-The lifespan of An Air Plant
+The Lifespan of An Air Plant

-Air plants, otherwise known as the Air Fern or Tillandsia, are colorful decorative plants that attach to almost any surface and start growing.
+Air plants, known as the Air Fern or Tillandsia, are colorful decorative plants that attach to almost any surface and start growing.
 Understanding your Tillandsia’s lifespan and life cycle is the first step in providing the best care for your plants.

 A significant milestone of the Air plant life cycle is blooming.
 Air plants bloom only once in their lifetime.
 We know that flowering means your plant is near the end and has reached maturity.